SoftwareDevEngResearch/course-projects/proposals/Nepomnyashchikh-project-proposal.md

 called drift-flux model.
 It allows for quick computation and returns sufficiently accurate results [1].
    When modeling an influx, one faces a problem of phase occurrence/vanishing.
-It happens because an influx there is a single phase flow in the annulus.
-After the influx, there is a multiphase flow in the annulus.
+It happens because an influx happens, there is a single phase flow of drilling fluid in the annulus.
+After the influx occurs, there is a multiphase flow in the annulus.
    Drift-flux model's behavior in the event of phase occurrence/vanishing is not explored much.
 For example, drift-flux model is used for influx modeling in [2].
 But any exploration of appropriateness of its usage is not presented there.